-- Language Development Language Interventions which focused on Tier 2 vocabulary were effective in supporting disadvantaged children with language needed to access class lessons.
-Next year school will adopt the Word Aware approach to ensure that Tier 2 vocabulary is taught explicitly in English, Maths and foundation subjects. - 2.
-Writing Interventions based on the 'hold a sentence' principle was put in place from May 2022 and students made progress with sentence construction, grammar and punctuation.
-Leaders agree that this intervention needs to start earlier in the year to ensure greater impact. - 3.
+- 1. Writing Interventions based on the 'hold a sentence' principle were put in place from Autumn term and students made progress with sentence construction, grammar and punctuation. - 2.
 Targeted support within class was effective in raising standards in reading, writing and maths.
-Disadvantaged children had access to daily reads with an LSA, phonic interventions and also the Reading Eggs computerised intervention.
-Staff absence in Term 2 did impact on the frequency of sessions and we hope this year that this will be robust and have a greater impact on children's reading, writing and maths development and progression. - 4.
+Disadvantaged children had access to daily reads with an LSA, phonic interventions and maths interventions. - 3.
 Increased self-esteem and enjoyment became increasingly evident from varied learning experiences and trips and the extra-curricular activities that children could take part in.
 There was open celebration and recognition of all achievements.
-All children found their own expertise. - 5.
+All children found their own expertise. - 4.
 Clubs and extra-curricular activities will continue to be monitored closely to ensure that all disadvantaged children have access to the range on offer.